 And the same goes if you want to learn anatomy.
 Again a very extensive visual guide of both the male and female bodies.
 You’ll learn how to draw the human body in many different positions and actions.

-The main reason I add this book to the list is that here, you have both drawings and photographs of real-life models.
+The main reason I added this book to the list is that here, you have both drawings and photographs of real-life models.

 You’ll learn a lot by seeing other people’s studies and art, but you also need to study from real life.
-So observing pictures of people are a good way to do that.
+So, observing pictures of people is a good way to do that.

 Not only that, but beyond the photographs, this book shows you studies and comprehensive drawings showing the muscles, bones, and shapes on top of those photographs.

-So if going from reference to drawing is something that is hard for you, this book will show you ways of doing that.
+So, if going from reference to drawing is hard for you, this book will show you ways of doing that.

 It’s a very comprehensive book, full of references both from real life and studies/drawings.
 For that reason, I think it’s a very good addition to your art book collection, either if you’re a beginner or a more advanced artist!